Saxagliptin and metformin (oral route)

 Geriatric

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of saxagliptin and metformin combination in the elderly.
-However, elderly patients are more likely to have age-related kidney problems, which may require caution for patients receiving this medicine.
-This medicine is not recommended in patients 80 years of age and older who have kidney problems.
+However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving this medicine.

 Breastfeeding